nehrvim/demo-hugo-site/handyman/content/members/petra.md

   - "Interior design"
   - "Electrical work"
 image: /images/projects/creative_woman.jpg
-introduction: " Meet Petra, a talented artist who seamlessly blends the worlds of tattooing and graphic design.
+introduction: "Meet Petra, a talented artist who seamlessly blends the worlds of tattooing and graphic design.
 With a keen eye for detail and a passion for creativity, she transforms blank canvases into stunning works of art.
 Her intricate tattoo designs are a testament to her skill and artistry, while her graphic design work showcases her versatility and innovative approach."

 toc: false
 ---